 Looking for more information on Essential Oils?

 There are sooo many books out there.
 I have a bunch, but this one, Advanced Aromatherapy, is in my shopping cart at Amazon now.
-Comes very highly recommended.
+It comes very highly recommended from many aromatherapists.

 The Rest of the Best Essential Oils Series: